Shop by RoomBathroomShower Curtains

 Organic and Natural Shower Curtain Liners

-If you’re up for waxing this fabric to make it naturally waterproof, this GOTS-certified 100% organic shower curtain liner from Bean Products is the safest shower curtain liner option from a material health standpoint and is the ultimate non PVC shower curtain liner.
-Best in bathrooms with dry climate and excellent ventilation that aren’t at a high mold risk.
-Here’s the wax I recommend.
+If you’re up for waxing fabric to make it naturally waterproof, this GOTS-certified 100% organic shower curtain liner from Bean Products is the safest shower curtain liner option from a material health standpoint, and is the ultimate non PVC shower curtain liner.
+Wax it for damp bathrooms, or OK for use unwaxed in dry climates with excellent ventilation and low mold risk.

 Hemp Shower Curtain Liner

-Hemp dries more quickly than cotton or linen so doesn’t require waxing, if your bathroom is in a dry climate and well ventilated.
-This fabric has no certifications, but hemp doesn’t require pesticides or fertilizers to grow.
-Can be a good plastic shower curtain liner alternative.
-Use shower hooks that make it easy to remove for frequent washing.
+Hemp dries faster than cotton or linen so doesn’t require waxing, if your bathroom is in a dry climate and well ventilated.
+This fabric has no certifications, but hemp doesn’t require pesticides or fertilizers to grow, so is still a good plastic shower curtain liner alternative.
+Scroll down for shower hooks that make it easy to remove for frequent washing.

 Magic Linen makes linen shower curtains with a non-toxic polyester backing that’s removable, naturally mold-resistant, and washable.
-Importantly, the entire thing is OEKO-TEX class 2 certified to be free of harmful chemicals, making this a healthy shower curtain liner that doesn’t require waxing.
-Comes in more colors than most natural shower curtains.
+Importantly, it is OEKO-TEX class 2 certified to be free of harmful chemicals, making this a healthy shower curtain liner that doesn’t require waxing.
+Comes in more colors than most natural shower curtains, too.
+You can use code MAGICBATH for 7% off.

 Non Toxic PEVA Shower Curtain Liners